jecki/DHParser/documentation_src/manuals/nodetree.rst

     ...     " is German for 'City of Munich'</footnote> in Bavaria" ...     "</location> in this sentence.</veryhard>")

-Let's start with the simplemost case to see how searching and marking strings works with DHParser::
+Let's start with the simple most case to see how searching and marking strings works with DHParser::

     >>> match = re.search(r"Stadt\s+München", trivial_xml.content)